EscabR145/Marcus-Cox-Projects/README.md

 Each folder in this repository represents a standalone Python project focused on a specific concept or use case.
 These projects emphasize clean logic, readability, and core programming fundamentals rather than heavy frameworks.

-Included Projects

-Expense Tracker
-A simple program for tracking expenses, focused on user input handling, basic data processing, and program structure.

-Number Guessing Game
-An interactive console-based game demonstrating control flow, loops, conditional logic, and user interaction.

-Python Calculator
-A basic calculator application implementing arithmetic operations and input validation.

-Weather App
-A small application designed to work with external data (such as APIs or predefined datasets), showcasing basic data retrieval and processing.

 Skills Demonstrated

 Python fundamentals (variables, conditionals, loops, functions)